-Santa Cruz, like all the Dominican Republic, was under Spanish rule for centuries.
+The city of Santa Cruz, like all the Dominican Republic, was under Spanish rule for centuries.
 Then, in sequence, it was under French, Haitian, French, Spanish, Haitian, Spanish, and US rule (twice), with periods of independence in between.
 The Dominican Republic finally shook everyone off for good in 1966.
-It has been independent since then.

 Despite all that, Santa Cruz has survived, continuously inhabited, on the same spot, for more than 500 years.
-So it well-deserves the title of second-oldest city founded by the Europeans in the New World.
+So it well-deserves the title of second-oldest city in the Americas -founded by the Europeans.

 1. Santo Domingo, Dominican Republic.
 1502

-And Santo Domingo was the very first city founded by the Europeans in the Americas.
-Well, that still survives.
+Santo Domingo is the oldest city in the Americas.
+Well, the oldest European-founded city that still survives.

-Later, he renamed it Santo Domingo de Guzman (‘St. Dominic‘), probably after the Columbuses’ father, Domenico Colombo, who was named after the saint.
+Later, he renamed it Santo Domingo de Guzman (‘St. Dominic‘), probably after his father, Domenico Colombo, who was named after the saint.

 In 1502, a hurricane destroyed the settlement, so it was moved to the opposite river bank.
 There, Santo Domingo flourished.

-And the mansion where the Columbus family lived still exists.
+The mansion where the Columbus family lived still stands.